pivotal/docs-tap/application-accelerator/vscode.md

 # Application Accelerator Visual Studio Code extension
-The application Accelerator Visual Studio Code extension lets you explore and generate projects from the defined accelerators in TAP using VSCode.
+The application Accelerator Visual Studio Code extension lets you explore and generate projects from the defined accelerators in Tanzu Application Platform using VSCode.

 # Dependencies
 To use the vscode extension, you need to interact with the `acc-server`, for more